dasqueel/target-rest-api/README.md

 - Comment out line 2 and Uncomment line 1 in both `server.js` AND `test/api.test.js`, to run local envs
 - Uncomment lines 41-54 in server.js to write a document to the local mongo db
+- Have a local instance of mongodb service running on port 27017 (default port).

 Run the tests